A sneak peek into ‘Royal Rajasthan’ might just tempt you to daydream your way to the magical decadence that is The Oberoi Rajvilas in Jaipur.

 Spices and herbs awaken the exotic mistress in me.
 And I was drawn to the exclusive masterclass with the Raj Mahal chief chef, who revealed some of his secret techniques while preparing a royal hunting-style chicken curry.
 A classic Rajasthani dish once served to kings.
 Yes…the dinners back home just got better!

 Serendipitously my husband’s birthday coincided with this trip of a lifetime.
 Unlike me, he isn’t too crazy about birthdays, but The Rajvilās made it uber special.

 A Royal Celebration

-We started the day with a sacred blessing ceremony at the 300-year-old Lord Shiva Temple located on the resort which is looked after by a 5th generation priest.
-We then enjoyed a delectable surprise breakfast in our private garden, followed by afternoon drinks at the Naila Fort.
+We started the day with a sacred blessing ceremony at the 300-year-old Lord Shiva Temple located on the resort, which is looked after by a 5th generation priest.
+We then enjoyed a delectable surprise breakfast in our private garden, then afternoon drinks at the Naila Fort.
 This architectural splendour is home to the owners of The Oberoi Hotel Group.

 The magical day ended on a high note with an exclusive masterclass with the chief chef, followed by a private ten-course dinner at the Raj Mahal, especially for Terrence.

 Could it have been any better?
 I don’t think so.
 They say perfection is mythical.
 But after this stay at the Rajvilās, I feel inclined to disagree.